anastasia-tea/olive_pigeon_bookstore_cafe/README.md

 # olive_pigeon_bookstore_cafe
-Final project for McGill University's INFS 657 course, completed in April 2026
+Final project for McGill University's INFS 657 course

+Completed in April 2026

 No AI used